Country of origin: China

 Programme Manager, COFCO Property Co.
 Ltd

-LUMS is a triple accredited leading business school ranked in the top 1% throughout the world.
+LUMS is a triple accredited leading business school.
 It has a great reputation in both its academic and career prospect.
 I finished my undergraduate study in a key university focused in business and trade, my field of study then was international trade and economics.
 For my postgraduate study, I wanted to learn more about finance, and the MSc Money Banking & Finance programme provided courses both in economics and finance which matched my demand.
 At LUMS I was engaged in a highly international community with peer students from all around the world, which enable me to interact with people from different culture backgrounds.

 The MSc Money, Banking & Finance degree had a small class size which allowed me to have better interaction with professors and students.
 The curriculum combines economics and finance together which gave me a broader understanding of banking and the financial sector.
 During my study in Lancaster, I've accepted rigorous academic training.

 Every course required not only to read lots of professional materials, but also to nurture critical thinking and problem-solving skills.
 To some degree, companies and industrial research were involved in almost every paper and group course work throughout each semester.
 In order to conduct comprehensive research, we were trained to use statistical software such as Eviews and STATA, which would also be quite useful for my future study or work.

 I made lots of friends in Lancaster and life at LUMS with them was wonderful.
 My classmates, coming from 10 different countries, were passionate and friendly, and we became a team with the members supporting each other.